Physics-50/Module-2/docs/week1.md

 How does a standing wave of sound produce acoustic levitation?
 Take a good look at the standing wave in the previous figure .
 A standing wave of sound consists of “pressure antinodes,” fixed positions in space where the pressure <em>deviates the most from the equilibrium</em>, atmospheric value, and “pressure nodes,” fixed positions in space where the <em>pressure stays constant</em>.
 You might imagine a small styrofoam bead placed in the standing wave, being pushed away from a pressure antinode when the pressure is high there, and then being pulled toward it when the pressure is low there.
 This doesn’t sound like it creates stable trapping!
 However, the key to acoustic radiation pressure is that the standing waves oscillate too fast for a big, heavy particle (even a styrofoam bead) to follow the cycles of push and pull in a simple way.
 Instead, the air in each region pushes the particle with an effective force proportional to the time average of the square of the pressure, $$ \langle p^2 \rangle $$.
 There is a well-developed theoretical foundation for this force (see Gorkov, 1961 and Marzo *et al*, 2017) but we will not go into it here.
 What’s important to note for now is that $$ \langle p^2 \rangle $$ is larger at the pressure antinodes than at the pressure nodes, so particles are consistently pushed either to the pressure nodes or to the pressure antinodes.
 Most solid particles are pushed to (and trapped in) the pressure nodes; the exact details depend on the density of the object compared to air and the speed of sound through the object.

 ### Week 1 Instructions
 By the end of the day today you will be able to successfully levitate, using sound waves, small polystyrene beads!
+And you will make a preliminary measurement of the speed of sound in air by measuring the separations between suspended beads.

-Our goal is to create a standing wave with the acoustic levitator.
+Our first goal is to create a standing wave with the acoustic levitator.
 The speakers create sound by exerting force on the air.
 To create sound of a given pitch, or frequency, the speaker pushes the air back and forth in a repeating pattern at that frequency.
 The exact pattern — sinusoidally varying force, short bursts, or something else — influences the timbre of the sound produced.
 Our speakers are piezos, or piezoelectrics, meaning that applying a potential difference across the speaker will result in the speaker exerting a force on the air.
 If we want the speaker to create a tone, we need to give it a periodic signal.
 A **function generator**, shown below and abbreviated as “FG”-- is a piece of equipment that creates periodic signals.

 [![Image of FG](images/fg_and_power.jpg)](images/fg_and_power.jpg){:target="_blank"}